Jeff-Flores/Data-Analytics-Portfolio/README.md

 # Data Analytics Portfolio
-Portfolio of statistics, data analytics, and business analytics projects.

-Hello, Welcome to my data analytics and statistics portfolio.
+Welcome to my data analytics and statistics portfolio.

-I am a graduate student studying statistics with a background in Statistics and Quantitative Modeling.
+Hello, and welcome to my data analytics and statistics portfolio.
+I am currently a graduate student studying statistics with a background in Statistics and Quantitative Modeling.
 This portfolio contains selected projects demonstrating my experience with data analysis, statistical modeling, visualization, and optimization.
 ## Technical Skills